Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/03-exercise-create-azure-virtual-machine.md

       --generate-ssh-keys
     ```

-    Your VM takes a few moments to come up.
-You named the VM **my-vm**.
-You use this name to refer to the VM in later steps.
+    Your VM may take a few moments to provision.
+You named the VM **my-vm**, and will refer to the VM later based on that name.

 ## Task 3: Install Nginx
 After your VM is created, you'll use a Custom Script Extension to install Nginx.
 The Custom Script Extension is an easy way to download and run scripts on your Azure VMs.
 It's just one of the many ways you can configure the system after your VM is up and running.